ePayments Review 2019 – Pros & Cons of Using ePayments

 Receiving cryptocurrency payments:

-ePayments gives you the option to receive cryptocurrencies as a means of payment.
+The virtual bank gives you the option to receive cryptocurrencies as a means of payment.
 However, there are no cryptocurreny wallets in your ePayments account.
 If you receive a payment in BTC etc., the amount will be credited to your e-wallet in EUR or USD.
 This means that incoming crypto payments are exchanged directly into Fiat money.
 Obviously ePayments doesn’t want to keep private keys, so they don’t provide cryptocurrency wallets.

 An important detail when deciding to receive cryptocurrency payments: